malabz/HAlign-3/README.md

 2.Run HAlign 3.

-Align mt_genome.fasta dataset by HAlign 3 with the setting of: 5 threads for paralization alignment, the 7th sequence as center sequence during alignment, output alignment block without sequence identifiers.
+Align mt_genome.fasta dataset by HAlign 3 with the setting of: 5 threads for paralization alignment, the 7th sequence as center sequence during alignment, output alignment block with sequence identifiers.

 ```shell
 # Download dataset